pouretrebelle/alan-kay-essay/ideas.md

 - What am I going to write about

 ## Context
-- What was happening in computing at the time
-	- Englebart’s demo in 68
-	- The whole ARPA -> PARC migration
 - Sutherland
 	- Sketchpad and computers as visual tools
 - McLuhan